Speeding Up SSD-Based Netbooks and Adding Filesystem Integrity With EWFTool

 Solid State Disks (SSDs) are superior to the traditional Hard Disk Drives (HDDs) in terms of power consumption, noise, and vibration resistance.
 They also have much better random access time.

 SSDs, however, have some drawbacks compared to HDDs: higher price-per-gigabyte (it's OK for netbooks and likely to change in the future), and relatively low limit of writes per single block (and it's likely to stay forever).

 Also SSDs have eraseblock larger than sector (typical ratio is 32:1), so each time sector is changed, entire eraseblock gets rewritten.
 This effect is called write amplification:

-Due to write amplification, write operations on SSD can be slow, and also quite limited erase limit per eraseblock gets exhausted even more.
+Due to write amplification, write operations on SSD can be slow, and also quite limited erase limit per eraseblock gets exhausted even quicker.

 Conclusion: to make SSDs quick and last long, we must avoid writing changed data to them as long as possible (keep it in RAM).
 Also single block should not be repeatedly rewritten on the same place.